Title: Fiscal Officer

 Title: Community Relations Manager

-Christina’s history with the NCPL: She’s been with the library since her position was created in April 2012.
+Christina’s history with the NCPL: She’s been with the Library since her position was created in April 2012.

-Favorite Book: The ones Brené Brown writes
+Favorite Book: The ones written by Brené Brown or Jon Krakauer